About Patient Activation in NHS England’s Self-care programme

 - How is Patient Activation being used to promote supported self-management?

-- How many PAM licences do I need to assess the activation of the same person over several years?
+- How many PAM licences are needed to assess the activation of the same person over several years?

-- Are there other derivatives of PAM available for people with different needs?
+- Are there other derivatives of the PAM available for people with different needs?

 - Do we need to complete an Equality Impact Assessment (EIA) for using the PAM?

 - How can we apply for licences from NHS England?